prooph/proophessor/docs/book/tutorial/getting-started/beginner_tutorial.md

 objects as we don't need to enforce any rules.
 Select the data and return it to the client as fast as possible that is the target of the read model.

 The write model however has to protect invariants.
-At the moment our `Ùser` object does a bad job on this.
+At the moment our `user` object does a bad job on this.

 ```php
 $user = new User($id);